ledeveo/hoptimus/README.md

   mail.password=YOUR_MAIL_PASSWORD
   ```

   Also add tables to database.
-Create tables can be found from: olutseuraa/database/create_table_mysql.sql
+Create tables can be found from: olutseuraa/database/create_table_mysql.sql and login_taulut.sql,
+  add admin webuser with login_lauseita.sql

 # Screencaps